Deschooling: A Powerful Way New Homeschoolers Can Thrive

 Learn about this one powerful way that new homeschoolers can thrive.
 It worked for my family and it can work for you, too!

-I know that you will be excited to learn about this easy-to-do approach to transition to homeschooling.
-In fact, I believe it will help you feel a great sense of relief and enjoy the process even more.
+This easy-to-do transition to homeschooling will help you feel a great sense of relief and enjoy the process even more.

 What is this smart strategy that I’m talking about?

-I will be sharing more about our deschooling experiences now.
-Make sure to stay tuned for more posts in this series with tips and ideas that you can implement for successful deschooling for your family.
+I’ll be sharing more about our deschooling experiences now.
+Make sure to check out the other posts in this series that contain tips and ideas that you can implement for successful deschooling for your family.

 Our Story: Desperate Times Call For Desperate Measures

-I will preface this story by saying that I wish I had known that deschooling was a thing prior to starting our homeschool journey.
+I will preface this story by saying that I wish I’d known that deschooling was a thing prior to starting our homeschool journey.
 Clueless and scared, my boys and I jumped into homeschooling with a public school mentality.
 We assumed that we had to replicate school at home.

 Are you thinking what I am thinking?
 Um, Amy, you took your boys out of school for a reason.
 Find out more in a video in 5 Secrets to Adding Fun to Your Homeschool Every Day.
 Why would you want to recreate that environment in your home?

-I had no idea!
+I had no idea what I was doing!
 I thought that learning was supposed to look a certain way.
 Sitting at desks with lots of busy work.
-Continuing to use curriculum that you know is not working for anyone.
+Continuing to use curriculum that you know isn’t working for anyone.

 You know, misery, pain, and suffering.